aleph2c/ldea/README.md

 service ssh status
 ```

-On each machine you want to control, edit their sshd config and ensure that
+For each machine you want to control, edit their sshd config and ensure that
-PasswordAuthentication and AllowForwarding are enabled.
-If not, enable them,
+``PasswordAuthentication`` and ``AllowForwarding`` are enabled.
+If not, enable
-then restart their sshd daemon.
+them, then restart their sshd daemon.

 ```
 sudo nano /etc/sshd/sshd_config